Linear Response of Zero-Resistance States

-The microscopic calculations show that the interplay of photon absorption and scattering of the electrons lead to a longitudinal conductivity that oscillates upon changing the microwave frequency, the magnetic field strength, or the electric field strength.
+This work is based on the domain-state model, which we will now introduce in more detail.
+Microscopic calculations show that the interplay of photon absorption and scattering of the electrons lead to a longitudinal conductivity that oscillates upon changing the microwave frequency, the magnetic field strength, or the electric field strength.
 For fixed frequency and magnetic field, the conductivity tensor, i.e., the tensor that relates the local electric field $\ve(\nvr)$ and the local current density, $\vj(\nvr)=\sigma(e)\,\ve(\nvr)$, can be approximated as \cite{Dmitriev2013}

 where the dissipative part $\sigma_d$ depends on the absolute value of the local electric field, $e\equiv|\ve(\nvr)|$.
-In the parameter range of the ZRS, the dissipative part is negative at $e=0$ and becomes positive only above a critical value $e_0$.
+In the parameter range of the ZRS, the dissipative part is negative at $e=0$ and becomes positive only above a critical value $e_0$, with $\sigma_d'(e_0)\equiv d\sigma_d(e_0)/de>0$.
 This critical field strength is set by the radiation field and is thus typically much larger than an external dc field of a linear-response measurement \cite{Vavilov2004}.
-The slope of the conductivity at $e_0$ is positive, $\sigma_d'(e_0)\equiv d\sigma_d(e_0)/de>0$.